ivycat/spurs/CODE-OF-CONDUCT.md

 This code of conduct is based on the [Open Code of Conduct](https://github.com/todogroup/opencodeofconduct) from the [TODOGroup](http://todogroup.org).

-We are thankful for their work and all the communities who have paved the way with code of conducts.
+We are thankful for their work and all the communities who have paved the way with codes of conduct.